scrudgey/DJ2020/clearsighter.md

 * handle anchor
 * clean up code
 * sprites??

-apply clearsightblocker to other windows selectively clearsight based on shooting enemies as well / enemies fix "isvisible" in gamemanager.level
-"dont hide interloper" tag
-interloper frustrum should be rotated at an angle consummate with isometric view
+? interloper frustrum should be rotated at an angle consummate with isometric view
+    rotation depends.
+* fix "isvisible" in gamemanager.level
+* "dont hide interloper" tag
+* trees
+* apply clearsightblocker to other windows

+selectively clearsight based on shooting enemies as well / enemies
+    how would this work?
+    some method to add/remove certain gameobjects from clearsighting then either raycast from them or frustrum

+handle multiple floors
+    how would this work?
+    fade in the upper floor before we get there when in between floors, disable upper floors